-At one point or another, you’ve probably dialed a 1-800 number to ask questions, get help, or connect to a sales rep. These phone numbers are called toll-free numbers, because they are completely free for the person placing the call.
+You’ve probably dialed a 1-800 number at some point to ask questions, get help, or connect to a sales rep. These phone numbers are called toll-free numbers because they are completely free for the person placing the call.

 What is a toll-free number?

 Traditionally, a toll-free number is a phone number where the recipient — not the caller — pays for the call .
 Today, whether the recipient has to pay for that specific phone call depends on the provider.
 For example, VoIP systems like OpenPhone don’t charge by the minute for any calls received on a toll-free number.
 You only pay to use the number itself, as well as any international calling rates to reach clients outside the US and Canada.

 Business owners often use toll-free numbers so customers and prospects can get help without worrying about expensive, long-distance phone calls.
 They can also field customer service and sales requests from customers outside their local area.

 A toll-free number usually begins with area codes like 800, 888, 844, or 833 (more on this later ).
 Numbers can be attached to desk phones and landlines, forwarded to your mobile phone, or used virtually through a VoIP system so you can make or receive calls on any device.

 Toll-free numbers are controlled by the FCC, which means you need to buy them through an approved provider.
 If you’re a small business owner or manage a growing team, getting a toll-free number through OpenPhone may be the best choice for your company.